vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-Next, we specify that our source returns two columns:
+Next, we specify the two columns that our data source returns:
 1. `TimeStamp`, the time when the message was received.
 1. `Message`, the message that was received.